 (1) Retail Gross Margin for the year ended December 31, 2021 includes a \$0.5 million reduction related to the Winter Storm Uri credit settlements received and includes a \$64.4 million add back related to Winter Storm Uri.
-(2) Retail Gross Margin for three months ended June 30, 2022 and year ended December 31, 2022 includes a deduction of \$9.6 million related to proceeds received under an ERCOT (Winter Storm Uri) securitization mechanism in June 2022.
+(2) Retail Gross Margin for year ended December 31, 2022 includes a deduction of \$9.6 million related to proceeds received under an ERCOT (Winter Storm Uri) securitization mechanism in June 2022.
+(3) Excludes Volumes (8,402 MWhs) related to Winter Storm Uri impact for the year ended December 31, 2021.

-(3) Reflects the Retail Gross Margin for the Retail Electricity Segment or Retail Natural Gas Segment, as applicable, divided by the total volumes in MWh or MMBtu, respectively.
+(4) Reflects the Retail Gross Margin for the Retail Electricity Segment or Retail Natural Gas Segment, as applicable, divided by the total volumes in MWh or MMBtu, respectively.